Richard Golian

 Will universal basic income solve AI job loss?

 Only partially, and only where the state has the institutional capacity to operate it.
 UBI requires the state to tax capital, but the people who write tax laws are mostly in the top capital-owning class themselves.
 France tried a wealth tax and capital left within years.
 The OECD global minimum corporate tax of fifteen per cent is far below what would be needed to redistribute meaningfully.
-UBI is likely to exist as a thin subsistence floor in around fifty wealthy countries, not as a comfortable safety net.
+UBI is likely to exist as a thin minimum-income floor in around fifty wealthy countries, not as a comfortable safety net.

 Where will the wealthy live in the AI economy?